 Moving from Tacoma, WA to Phoenix, AZ

-Congratulations!
-Making a 1,400-mile move is not for the faint of heart.
-But you’re not alone in your bravery; a lot of people are moving to Phoenix these days.
-And no wonder!
-There’s no snow to shovel, very few allergy-reactive plants (which means high air quality) and tons of stuff to keep boredom at bay.
+Making a 1,400-mile move can feel intimidating, but it may help to know you aren’t alone.
+Lots of people are relocating to Phoenix, and for good reason.
+There’s no snow to shovel, very few allergy-reactive plants (which means higher air quality) and tons of activities to keep boredom at bay.

 Here are some other things to consider about living in Phoenix:

 The average low temperature only dips into the lower 40’s.
 That means you won’t have to worry about cold days wreaking havoc on your joints, even during the winter.
 And, say goodbye to those frequent cold, rainy Pacific Northwest days — Phoenix averages less than 40 days of rain (without snow) per year.

 Much lower humidity